masont7/cse340-go-green/README.md

 ### Other Emissions Data
 In the `./lib/models/emission_data/` folder, there are 2 extra files that are used to help with API calls.
 - `emission_data_enums.dart` contains several helper enums that are used to display dropdown lists of options to the user. `EmissionCategory` represents all of the available emission categories, `MoneyUnit` represents the available currency types, `WeightUnit` represents the available units of measurement for weight, and `DistanceUnit` represents the available units of measurement for distance.
 - `emission_subtypes.dart` contains several Maps to represent the available subtypes for each emission category.
 Maps are used here because each subtype requires a 'friendly name' to display to the user, like 'Beef', and an id to send to the API, like 'consumer_goods-type_meat_products_beef'.
-This greatly reduced the number of switch statements and named constructors with reused code that I had to use when creating the subclasses of `EmissionFactor`.
+This greatly reduced the number of switch statements and named constructors with reused code that I had to write when creating the subclasses of `EmissionFactor`.

-### Emission Estimate
+### Retrieving Data: Emission Estimate
 Emission Estimates (found at `./lib/climatiq_api/emission_estimate`) are the objects created from the JSON data returned from the API.
 Each emission estimate keeps track of:
 - `double` to represent the amount of co2 emissions
 - `String` to represent the units of measurement for the co2 emissions.
 With the current implementation of calling the API, this will always be kg.
 This was left as a field rather than a constant in case of bugs or a need to change the implementation.